thacherT1D/webdevstuff/CSS/Intro_to_SASS.notes.md

   * http://alistapart.com/article/mixing-color-for-the-web-with-sass
   * [GSchool: Sass-Practice](https://github.com/gSchool/sass-practice)

-## Nesting Selectors
+## Walk through installing atom SASS plugins.

+## >Read through 'Variables' (Up to Sass Math)
 Whiteboards:
+- How to set a color variable.
+- How to use a color variable to set the background-color of a class.

+## >Read through 'Sass Math' & Awesome tools (Up to Nesting Selectors)
+Talk to each-other for a couple minutes about good uses for sass-math and the 'mix' function.

+Whiteboards:
+- How to set all divs to exactly 1/3 width.
+- How to set a new color variable using a 'mix' of two other colors.

+## >Read through Nesting Selectors (Up to Extends)

+Whiteboards:
 ALL in a single nested item:
 - If you had the below HTML, using SCSS/SASS, how would you apply an orange background to all the articles inside anything with a class of 'mainBlock'?
 - How would you apply a black border to all of the articles with a class of 'first'?
-- How would you apply white text to all of 'p' elements under an article with a class of 'second'?
+- How would you apply white text to all of the 'p' elements under an article with a class of 'second'?
 ```html
 <html>
 <body>